growthbook/growthbook-php/README.md

     "coverage" => 0.5,
     // How to split traffic between variations (must add to 1) "weights" => [0.34, 0.33, 0.33],
+    // If false, use the logged-in user id to assign variations
+    // If true, use the anonymous id
+    "anon" => false,
     // Targeting rules
     // Evaluated against user attributes to determine who is included in the test "targeting" => ["source != google"],